Most Dangerous Word

 Theory of Self-Relativity defines “self-equation” as “the dynamic balance of your Self, relative to your Self and to others.”

 As discussed, Theory of Self-Relativity recognizes “Self” as the “most important word ever”; and as discussed below, Theory of Self-Relativity recognizes “others” as the “most dangerous word ever.”
-Theory of Self-Relativity defines “others” as everything and everyone that is separate from our Self hence references to others often collectively includes other-people and other-things.
+Theory of Self-Relativity defines “others” as everything and everyone separate from our Self hence references to others often collectively include other-people and other-things.

-According to Theory of Self-Relativity, it is not necessarily what others do to a person that makes others the most dangerous word ever; but it is how people prioritizes others over their own “Self” that shifts the focus over to others, at the expense of the “Self.”
+According to the Theory of Self-Relativity, it is not necessarily what others do to a person that makes others the most dangerous word ever; but it is how people prioritize others over their own “Self” that shifts the focus over to others, at the expense of the “Self.”

 Being loved and accepted is an important attribute for social and group-animals such as humans.
 Although humans are social animals, humans are also capable of being on their own.
-Despite the fact that people can be on their own, a healthy ability to interact with others is important for a balanced development and functioning.
-However, when the majority or all of a person’s attention is directed towards getting confirmation, validation, approval and even love from others; such interpersonal interactions become unhealthy for the individual.
-Such externally-focused way of life could even be more damaging than being alone because the individual’s self-identity and sense of Self is fully reliant externally and on others.
-Individuals who are focused on others, such as codependents and people-pleasers, learn from early in life that if they continuously focus onto others and do things for others; others will like them and will give them the love and sense of validation that they are continuously seeking.
+Even though people can be on their own, a healthy ability to interact with others is important for balanced development and functioning.
+However, when the majority or all of a person’s attention is directed toward getting confirmation, validation, approval, and even love from others; such interpersonal interactions become unhealthy for the individual.
+Such externally-focused way of life could even be more damaging than being alone because the individual’s self-identity and sense of Self are fully reliant externally and on others.
+Individuals who are focused on others, such as codependents and people-pleasers, learn early in life that if they continuously focus on others and do things for others; others will like them and will give them the love and sense of validation that they are continuously seeking.
 Unfortunately, when others realize that one does not value and respect one’s own Self and one is continuously seeking approval and value externally; such selfless people naturally become less important and less valuable to others.
-Consequently, others learn that externally-focused individuals are always willing, waiting and available to please them in order for them to give the people-pleaser attention, validation and praise.
+Consequently, others learn that externally-focused individuals are always willing, waiting, and available to please them for them to give the people-pleaser attention, validation, and praise.

-Approval from others and pleasing others are learned and adaptive-traits that are developed and carried over from early childhood.
-It becomes a learned characteristic when the child realizes in order to be liked and loved, and to be cared for and not criticized; the child must make mother, father and others happy.
+Approval from others and pleasing others is learned and adaptive-traits that are developed and carried over from early childhood.
+It becomes a learned characteristic when the child realizes to be liked and loved, and to be cared for and not criticized; the child must make mother, father, and others happy.
 As is common with many people-pleasers, they generally experienced family structures and childhoods that required pleasing their parent(s).
-Similarly, the society places expectations on us for becoming a people-pleaser.
+Similarly, society places expectations on us to become a people-pleaser.
 In most cultures and societies, being a people-pleaser or sacrificing our priorities before others is guilt-riddenly categorized as being a “good” person.

 Being self-focused is not selfish but being selfless and self-sacrificial is self-abuse.